hannesknobloch/ab-tests/readme.md

 ```bash
 docker-compose up --build
 ```
-This starts three containers:
- * curl invocations to mimick SNS messages
- * lambda function processing and sending messages to a database
- * mysql database to store results

 In the terminal log you can see if the data was received and passed on by the lambda function.
 To verify data was stored in the database, first connect to the database container with